-Though they may be scary to some, spiders are some of Earth’s most brightly colored creatures.
+Though they may be scary to some people, spiders are among Earth’s most brightly colored creatures.
 They’re also highly useful, as they eat a wide variety of bugs that we consider to be pests.
-In this list, we’ll introduce you to some of the most spectacular spiders in the world.
+We’ll introduce you to some spectacular and beautiful spiders from around the globe.

-Here’s our list of the most colorful spiders in the world:
+Here’s our list of the world’s most colorful spiders:

 1. Peacock Spider